Sheikh Hasina once fought for democracy in Bangladesh. Her critics say she now threatens it

-She was given a choice: leave the country or stay in jail, according to a close associate.
-She opted to stay — 11 months later, she was released and in 2008, she was reelected prime minister.

-Today, she is the longest-serving leader in the history of Bangladesh, a predominantly Muslim nation of over 160 million people strategically located between India and Myanmar, and is set to tighten her grip on power in Sunday's general election.
-The vote follows Hasina's 15-year-rule that saw her turn from a leader fighting for democracy to, critics say, one of its biggest threats.
+DHAKA, Bangladesh (AP) — Bangladesh's Prime Minister Sheikh Hasina is facing a general election Sunday, a vote she is all but certain to win.
+Critics say it could further tighten her grip on power after a 15-year-rule that turned a politician who once fought for democratic freedoms into an increasingly autocratic leader.

-Hasina's main rival, the Bangladesh Nationalist Party, is boycotting the Jan.
-7 polls, saying her government cannot ensure a fair vote.
-That sets the stage for the 76-year-old premier to secure her fourth consecutive and fifth overall term in office.
+Hasina's main rival, the Bangladesh Nationalist Party, is boycotting the polls, claiming her government cannot ensure a fair vote, and making it increasingly likely the 76-year-old premier will secure her fourth consecutive and fifth overall term in office.

-Her supporters say Hasina and her Awami League have given them a new Bangladesh.
-Where there were frequent power cuts, there is now industry.
-More girls are going to school, development projects are humming and the stability she brought has staved off military coups that have shaken the young nation's turbulent history.
+Her supporters say Hasina — the longest-serving leader in Bangladesh's history — and her Awami League have given them a country with a growing industry and humming development projects.
+The stability has staved off military coups that have shaken the young, predominantly Muslim nation strategically located between India and Myanmar.

-In the middle are disenchanted voters who see little chance of changing the status quo.

-Hasina's political life was shaped by the Aug.
-15, 1975, military coup and assassination of her father, Sheikh Mujib Rahman, the first leader of independent Bangladesh.
+But Hasina's political life, like her country, began with violence.
+On Aug.
+15, 1975, a group of military officers behind a coup assassinated her father, Sheikh Mujib Rahman, the first leader of independent Bangladesh.

-That fateful night, while 28-year-old Hasina was in Germany with her younger sister, a group of army officers burst into the family’s Dhaka home and killed her parents, three other siblings and the household staff — 18 people in all.

-Some say the brutal act pushed her to consolidate unprecedented power.
-It was also what motivated her throughout her political career, analysts say.
+Some say the brutal act, which also killed nearly her entire family, pushed her to consolidate unprecedented power and motivated her throughout her career in politics.

 “Hasina has one very powerful quality as a politician — and that is to weaponize trauma,” said Avinash Paliwal, a senior lecturer specializing in South Asian strategic affairs at SOAS University of London.